eyalf-nvidia/obuparse/README.md

 --------------

 A Python wrapper is provided using `cffi`.
-Build and install it in editable mode so the extension is compiled and the CLI is available:
+Build and install it in editable mode so the extension is compiled and the CLI is available.
+The tests expect the extension to be installed, so make sure to install before running them:

 ```bash
 pip install -e .